markt-de/puppet-galera/README.md

   ...
 ```

-On Debian/Ubuntu systems the user `debian-sys-maint@localhost` is required for updates and will be created automatically, but you should set a proper password:
+On Debian/Ubuntu systems the user `debian-sys-maint@localhost` is required for updates and will be created automatically, but you should set a proper password when using these platforms:

 ```puppet
 class { 'galera':